-Section 1: The Commodore shall, by November 1 select a nominating committee, and a chairman thereof, for the purpose of nominating new officers at the annual December Dinner.
+Section 1: The Commodore shall, by November 1 select a nominating committee, and a chairman thereof, for the purpose of nominating new officers at the Annual Awards Banquet.
 Where there is any doubt concerning any proposed officer, the nominating committee shall have a second name available before the meeting.

-Section 2: The annual election of officers shall take place at the annual December Dinner.
+Section 2: The annual election of officers shall take place at the Annual Awards Banquet.

-Section 3: Nominations may also be made from the floor at the annual December Dinner by members in good standing.
+Section 3: Nominations may also be made from the floor at the Annual Awards Banquet by members in good standing.